 Wherever the true Church is found, accusation and persecution are seen.
 The devil seeks to thwart, hinder and falsely accuse the Church.
 When Paul wished to come to the Thessalonian Church, he stated that “Satan hindered us” (I Thes.
 2:18).
 Satan hinders God’s purpose by using counterfeit human agents and instruments.
 This very work of God has endured many such hindrances and persecutions.
 They will continue until the establishment of the government of God replaces this world’s system.
 Satan will then be banished.

 Satan constantly attacks and accuses God’s true servants.
-The devil’s endless pattern of accusation will only cease at the Return of Christ.
+The devil’s endless pattern of accusation will only cease when Christ banishes him from the Earth.

 The devil must be removed for the world to escape the incessant accusation of the great accuser.
 Charged as guilty for all he has done for 6,000 years, Satan must be sent out of the way—sent to prison for his spiritual crimes against humanity.
 Only then can the world possibly be at one with God.

 The “fit man” had to wash his clothes after having had contact with the devil.
 Otherwise, he could not re-enter the presence of the people.
 Also, recall that the high priest placed the forgiven sins of Israel on the Azazel after leaving the Holy of Holies (“within the veil”).
 The forgiveness of the sins was complete before God required the devil to be held accountable for his actions.
-This is obviously a type of Christ returning to earth and binding Satan (Rev. 20:3).
+This is obviously a type of Christ returning to Earth and removing Satan.

 It makes absolutely no sense for the live goat to represent the resurrected Christ having the sins of mankind placed upon Him a second time!
 The devil would love for people to believe that he is a “scapegoat” who is being picked on unfairly by God.
 Satan is both deceiver and deceived.
 He would be only too happy for people to misunderstand his role, which is so clearly revealed within the symbolism of the Day of Atonement.
 We must be consistent.
 Christ cannot bear the sins of mankind twice, while the devil bears no responsibility at all.